CitiVerse

 More info: CU Project

-Digital Twins for Sustainable Travel and Living Communities
+Harnessing Digital Twins for Sustainable Communities and Economies

-3DxVERSE develops advanced digital twins that support sustainable mobility and smart urban living.
-The project integrates AI and extended reality (XR/VR) to help cities simulate and plan eco-friendly transport, energy-efficient buildings, and better public services.
+3DxVERSE develops advanced interoperable digital twins that support sustainable mobility and smart urban living.
+The project integrates AI and extended reality (XR/VR) to help cities simulate and optimise eco-friendly transport systems, energy use, and better public and urban services with pilots in Almelo and Aruba (Netherlands), Hamburg (Germany) and Timisoara (Romania).

 x-CITE